bearbearyu1223/langchain_playground/food_qna_on_device/README.md

 ## On-Device QnA with LangChain and Llama2
+### TL;DR
+This project involves creating a Question and Answering system using the LLM model hosted on Apple M1 Pro.
+The code repository contains the necessary components, including the LLM model ([llama-2-7b-chat.ggmlv3.q8_0.bin](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML)), an embedding model ([sentence-transformers/all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2)), and an on-device vector database ([FAISS](https://github.com/facebookresearch/faiss)).
+The app is built using the "LangChain" framework.
+All components are open source, eliminating the need for OpenAI services.
+The system's performance is similar to OpenAI but with 10x longer latency (around 60s/query vs 5s/query) due to on-device model inference.
 ### Introduction
 Third-party commercial large language model (LLM) providers, such as OpenAI's GPT-4, Google Bard, and Amazon AlexaTM, have greatly democratized access to LLM capabilities through seamless API integration and scalable model inference hosting in the cloud.
 These advanced LLMs possess the remarkable ability to **comprehend**, **learn from**, and **produce text** that is nearly indistinguishable from human-generated content.
 Beyond their text generation prowess, these LLMs excel in **interactive conversations**, **question answering**, **dialogue** and **document summarization**, as well as **offering insightful recommendations**.
 Their versatility finds applications across diverse tasks and industries including creative copywriting for marketing, precise document summarization for legal purposes, data-driven market research in the financial sector, realistic simulation of clinical trials within healthcare, and even code generation for software development.